onzfonz/comp227/src/content/3/en/part3c.md

 ![screenshot showing how to launch debugger in vscode](../../images/3/35x.png)

-Note that the application shouldn't be running in another console, otherwise the port will already be in use.
+Notice that the application shouldn't be running in another console, otherwise the port will already be in use.

 **NB** A newer version of Visual Studio Code may have ***Run*** instead of ***Debug***.
 Furthermore, you may have to configure your *launch.json* file to start debugging.